 - (2) an individual shall be presumed to be under the influence of drugs if the quantity of the drug in the system of the individual would be sufficient to impair the perception, mental processes, or motor functions of the average individual.

-Controlled substances under this statute are any substance that includes in the Federal Controlled Substances Act Section 102.
+Controlled substances under this statute is any substance that is included in the Federal Controlled Substances Act Section 102.
 This includes recreational drugs as well as common narcotics.

 In addition, the Code of Federal Regulations has clearly defined the terms of a CDL DUI as well as the consequences.

 - If the person gets a DUI for a BAC of 0.04% while driving a commercial vehicle but not on duty, they are still subject to the law and can be disqualified.

 - While §383.51 only pertains to offenses that occur while the defendant is operating a commercial vehicle, they could still be disqualified if the state where the offense occurred has stricter laws that apply to DUI in a personal vehicle.

 - If the person gets a DUI in their personal vehicle for an open container and the state where the offense occurred has laws that make it a DUI, then the driver is still held to §383.51 and is disqualified for one year if it is the first offense.

 A driver can be disqualified from driving a commercial motor vehicle if he drives with a blood alcohol concentration of 0.04 or more, drives under the influence of drugs, commits a felony involving a commercial motor vehicle, leaves the scene of an accident while driving a commercial motor vehicle, transports, possesses, or unlawfully uses drugs, refuses to undergo alcohol testing, or fails to notify his employer of a suspended, revoked, or withdrawn permit or privilege to operate a commercial motor vehicle before the end of the business day post-revocation.